lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

-# Simulation modle for longitudinal visual field in glaucoma
+# Simulation modle for longitudinal visual field tests in glaucoma
  This repository is a part of the paper "A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma"